xcp-ng/xcp-ng-org/docs/guides.md

 ## Guest UEFI Secure Boot

 Enabling UEFI Secure Boot for guests ensures that XCP-ng VMs will only execute trusted binaries.
-In practice, these are the binaries released by the operating system (OS) team for the OS running in the VM (Microsoft Windows, Debian, Alpine, etc.).
+In practice, these are the binaries released by the operating system (OS) team for the OS running in the VM (Microsoft Windows, Debian, CentOS, etc.).

 ### Requirements